 - Post a sign in the four corners of the room, reading “Strongly Agree,” “Agree,” “Disagree,” and “Strongly Disagree.”

 - Explain that students will now do an activity called “Four Corners.”
-Students will go to the area that corresponds to their level of agreement with the statement “Scientists should de-extinct the woolly mammoth.”
-Students who strongly agree with the statement will go into the area labelled “Strongly Agree,” and so forth.
+Students will go to the area that corresponds to their level of agreement with the statement “Scientists should de-extinct the wooly mammoth.”
+Students who strongly agree with the statement will go into the area labeled “Strongly Agree,” and so forth.